ukaoma/firecrawl-webcrawler/README.md

 - **API Rate Limiting**: By default, the scripts process ZIP codes in small batches to avoid rate limiting.
 You can adjust the batch size in the script settings.
 - **CSV Format**: When uploading a CSV, ensure it has a column with a name containing "zip", "zipcode", "postal code", or similar.
 - **Error Handling**: Check the `logs` directory for detailed error logs when using the robust script.
+- **Image Extraction Issues**: If servlet images are not consistently extracted, the action sequence parameters may need adjustment.
+See IMAGE_EXTRACTION_DOCS.md for details on configuring wait times and scroll distances.